Most interesting landmarks of Pembrokeshire

 - The Bleeding Yew of Nevern – One of the eight very old yew trees in the alley between Nevern Church and gate.
 This tree is „bleeding” a red sap.
 There is legend about a guiltless monk who was hung in this tree.

-Man made monuments
+Man made monuments of Pembrokeshire

 - Bedd Arthur – Unique, boat shaped megalithic stone ring with 18 stones.